-Hong Fan, professor at Tsinghua University in Beijing and Director of the National Image Research Center, in this interviews shares her insights into city branding in China and her observations as consultant, on what works and what doesn’t in place branding, in the Chinese context.
+Hong Fan, professor at Tsinghua University in Beijing and Director of the National Image Research Center, in this interview shares her insights into city branding in China and her observations as a consultant, on what works and what doesn’t in place branding, in the Chinese context.

 She also shares memories from her time at the Chinese Embassy in New Zealand and highlights the potential of public diplomacy to foster friendship and understanding between nations.

 Hong, do you remember when you first heard about the concept of place branding?
 What got you interested?

 In 2007, when I was teaching EMBA students at Kean University in the USA, I first heard of the word “place branding” at a marketing seminar.